 Medical bills, compensation for flight cancellation, stolen or lost passports… there are many things covered by travel insurance that, quite frankly, will totally screw you if you land in a situation where you need it and you don’t have it.

-I use American Express Multi-Trip insurance, but used AXA Travel Insurance in the past and would also recommend that.
+We use Allianz Travel Insurance in the past and would also recommend that.

 Cash / Credit Cards